 Today Lake George remains a summer playground; although the year-round population is less than four thousand residents, the summertime population can swell to over 50,000.

-By the end of the 19th century, Lake George rivaled Newport and the Hamptons as a summer playground for gilded-age families as the Rockefellers, Vanderbilts and Whitneys, and the sprawling Sagamore was by far its most elegant retreat.
+By the end of the 19th century, Lake George rivaled Newport and the Hamptons as a summer playground for gilded-age families such as the Rockefellers, Vanderbilts, and Whitneys, and the sprawling Sagamore was by far its most elegant retreat.
 Built in 1883, The Sagamore remains an homage to the Victorian era with its grand porticoes, buffed wood floors, Oriental rugs, mahogany bars, elaborate crystal chandeliers, and a grand, multi-tiered lawn that sweeps down to the lake.

 The atmosphere at The Sagamore is definitely upscale but not stuffy.
 While there's no firm dress code at the resort, you'll likely feel more comfortable dressed in casual attire during the day and then perhaps bring it up a notch in the evening.
-Smart casual attire is acceptable even for dinner at La Bella Vita, the dressiest of the resort's restaurants, and you'll definitely see many women in dresses and men in jackets.
+Smart casual attire is acceptable even for dinner at La Bella Vita Ristorante, the dressiest of the resort's restaurants, and you'll definitely see many women in dresses and men in jackets.
 Kids can wear what they like during the day and for dinner, perhaps a collared shirt and khakis for boys, and either a dress or smart outfit for girls.

 The Sagamore charges a $25-per-room-per-night resort fee, which covers valet parking, wi-fi access, access to the fitness room, and even a 90-minute lake cruise aboard The Morgan, the resort's 72-foot replica of a 19th-century touring vessel.

-Best rooms: The Sagamore offers a variety of accommodations choices, from plush rooms and suites in the hotel to family-friendly lodge rooms with separate living and sleeping areas, kitchens, and views of the lake.
+The Sagamore offers a variety of accommodations choices, from plush rooms and suites in the hotel to family-friendly lodge rooms with separate living and sleeping areas, kitchens, and views of the lake.
 These condo-like units are just a few minutes' walk from the main hotel and offer more space for a lower price.
 Multi-generational groups or large families can book connecting units in the same building.

-Best season: Summer is peak season on Lake George, and a time to enjoy the lake at its prime, with water sports and cruises.
+Summer is peak season on Lake George and a time to enjoy the lake at its prime, with water sports and cruises.
 Fall is a wonderful season for a weekend getaway with fewer crowds and lower prices.
 From early December through late May, the resort is open on weekends only.
 Always check The Sagamore's special offers for seasonal deals such as third or fourth night free.